 The Rome Jazz Festival occurs twice a year, usually in July and November.
 Check the schedule when you are planning to visit for the most updated information.
 If you are traveling to Rome in late October, it's worth staying a few days into November just to catch some of this Italian cool.
 Rome's jazz clubs are renowned in Europe, and that quality spills over into this festival, which dates to the mid-1970s.

 The Rome Film Festival takes place annually during late October and early November and is a must for movie buffs.
-In 2018, the dates are from Oct.
-18 to 28.
-Renowned American director Martin Scorsese will be honored with a lifetime achievement award during the 2018 festival.Continue to 5 of 5 below.
+In 2018, renowned American director Martin Scorsese was honored with a lifetime achievement award.

 Although Halloween is not really an Italian holiday, it's becoming pretty popular, especially among young adults.
 You'll find Halloween costume parties in many of Rome's nightclubs.
 If you're planning to be in the Eternal City at Halloween, check out some of these spooky attractions.